hindu-comm/weblogs/aryaakasha/2021/04/2021-04-15_a-brief-comparanda-on-ymir-and-purusha-a-demon-dis.md

 Now we shall start with the claim that Ymir’s status as a demon and enemy of the Gods is somehow false.

-The Gylfaginning puts the matter directly, in the mouth(s) of Odin: “And Jafnhárr answered: “By no means do we acknowledge him God; he was evil and all his kindred: we call them Rime-Giants.”
+The Gylfaginning puts the matter directly, in the mouth(s) of Odin:

+> And Jafnhárr answered: “By no means do we acknowledge him God; he was evil and all his kindred: we call them Rime-Giants.”+++(5)+++

 And He, after all, should know !